Wisconsin Disability Discrimination Attorneys

 What is Disability Discrimination?

-Federal and Wisconsin laws exist to protect individuals and employees from discrimination in the workplace because of their disabilities.
+Federal and Wisconsin laws prohibit discrimination in the workplace because of an individual’s disability.
 Discrimination can include all of the following:

 - Termination or being fired